How to Build Rapport With Patients: 5 Best Practices

 5. Bring Your Heart Into Your Work

-Fundamentally, building rapport also requires a genuine desire to be there for your patients.
+Fundamentally, patient rapport also requires a genuine desire for connection from the clinician.
 Remember to bring your heart into your work, and really try to place yourself in your patient’s shoes.
 Think about what can help them in each moment and remain approachable, encouraging, and respectful.
 It’s also important to be authentic with your patients, even if this means admitting you don’t know something or that you’ve made a mistake.

 Discover More Ways to Deliver Patient-Centered Care

 Learning how to build rapport with patients is one of many steps you can take to promote better health outcomes.
 Looking for more ways to enhance the patient experience?
-Get additional free, expert-written insights into delivering quality care, improving team dynamics, and more delivered straight to your inbox.
+Get additional free, expert-written healthcare insights, delivered straight to your inbox.